 Amounts you pay toward your Deductible count toward your Out-of-Pocket Maximum.

 Some plans do not have a Deductible.
 For plans that do, there may be separate Deductibles for:

-- An individual Member and an entire Family;

-- Participating Providers and Non-Participating Providers; and
+- An individual Member and an entire Family; and - Participating Providers and Non-Participating Providers.

-- Medical and pharmacy Benefits.